nmstreethran/duolingo/README.md

 ## Contributing

-Feel free to open an issue or pull request, or email me at nmstreethran at gmail dot com.
+Feel free to open an issue or pull request.

 ## License